 - 1 (6.25 oz) jar Mezzetta® Regional Recipes Tomato Pesto

 - 1 small container garlic herb cheese

 - 4 eggs, beaten with water

 - Mezzetta® Family Recipes Marinara Sauce or Mezzetta® Regional Recipes Tomato Pesto , for dipping

 To make this appetizer, first sauté the onion in the butter and olive oil in a large skillet with sloped sides.
 Add the garlic, bay leaf and thyme; cook for 1 minute.
 Add the rice and cook until slightly toasted.

 Transfer the risotto to a sheet pan lined with parchment and spread in an even layer.
-Allow rice to cool completely and form chilled risotto into small balls with some sundried tomato pesto and herb cheese placed in the center.
+Allow rice to cool completely and form chilled risotto into small balls with some Mezzetta® Regional Recipes Tomato Pesto and herb cheese placed in the center.

 Coat the rice balls in flour.
 Then dredge in the eggs and finally coat with bread crumbs.

-Deep-fry in olive oil at 350 degrees until golden brown, about 5 minutes.
+Deep-fry in olive oil at 350°F until golden brown, about 5 minutes.

-Use heated marinara sauce or sundried tomato pesto as a dipping sauce for croquettes.
+Use heated Mezzetta® Family Recipes Marinara Sauce or Mezzetta® Regional Recipes Tomato Pesto as a dipping sauce for croquettes.